abaelen/Unbrick-Arduino-MKR-1010-WiFi--SAMD21G-using-PI3/README.md

 The user should also exclude the possiblity of a malfunctioning USB driver.

 The use of this manual is to the descretion of the user and to its liability only.
+(what can happen right?
+Even not magic smoke...)

 That said, let get hacking!

 The step-by-step manual can be found on the github page with this readme file.

+ Have fun!